MosesSupposes/Case-Aid-Companion/README.md

 # Todo

 - Auto-populate the next "From" input with the value of the last "To" input.
+- Incorporate a database
 - Add autocomplete feature that suggests destinations based on previous visits.
+- Cache the results of previous calculations
+- Auto-populate the state that the user is in for each calculation

 # Bugs